-- 11.PA.5 Participate in physical activities at a moderate to vigorous intensity level. - 11.PA.6 Record and report the frequency, intensity, time, and type of the physical activities, as indicated in the personal physical activity plan, and reflect on physical activity participation.
+- Participate in physical activities at a moderate to vigorous intensity level.
+12.PA.5 - 12.PA.6 Record and report the frequency, intensity, time, and type of the physical activities, as indicated in the personal physical activity plan. - 12.PA.7 Reflect on physical and emotional responses to and influences on physical activity participation.